 Recommendation 1-Green overseas investment practices address all project phases: To accelerate green overseas investments, environmental concerns during the whole project lifecycle must be addressed.
 The project life cycle includes multiple phases.
-For investors the phases can be divided into project screening and evaluation, project monitoring and control, and public participation-reporting and information disclosure.
-Engaged stakeholders should take responsibilities to enhance the green development of project throughout the lifecycle.
+For investors the phases can be divided into project

-Figure ES 1-1: Three Phases of a Project's Lifecycle
+Figure ES 1-1 : Three Phases of a Project's Lifecycle